PPC Campaign Management: The Definitive Guide

 This is the first thing people see before clicking on an ad.
 Your headlines must be compelling enough to encourage prospects to learn more.

-• Use attention-grabbing terms that entice a sense of urgency and FOMO in your target audience (“last chance”, “only X more left”, “sale ends soon” etc.)
+• Use attention-grabbing terms that entice a sense of urgency and Fear Of Missing Out (FOMO) in your target audience (“last chance”, “only X more left”, “sale ends soon” etc.)

 Body

-It is the main content of an ad that tells prospects what you’re trying to sell.
-You can use text, visuals or a mix of these two in your ad.
+This is the main content of an ad that tells prospects what you’re trying to sell.
+You can use text, visuals, or a mix of these two in your ad.

-Visual content is proven to work much better than blocks of text.
+• Visual content is generally more effective than blocks of text.

 • Keep your selling points concise and precise